 Notice that I referred to this as a "bad" relationship.
 This is in contrast to simply being with the "wrong person" as I mentioned above.

 We may be able to live a happy life with the wrong person as long as it's not a toxic situation and as long as we recognize why we are choosing to hold on.

-I see with my friends that many of them in this kind of situation are forgetting that they are involved with a good person and that they are in a good relationship.
-They just end up focusing on the negatives and complaining about them.
+I see with some of my friends who are in this kind of situation are forgetting that they are involved with a good person and that they are in a good relationship.
+They just end up focusing on the negatives and complaining about their partner.
 They are fooling themselves and missing out on enjoying life with a wonderful person.

 When we recognize the reality of what we have, we will appreciate it and be able to experience a better life with an outlook that is more in line with our dreams and our desires.

-We may already be with our soul mate and not know it, or someone else out there may very well be our true love.
+We may already be with our soul mate and not realize it.
 Emotional availability will help us realize how we really feel about our partner.
 Just remember to pay attention and recognize his or her good qualities.

 © 2009 Glenn Stok